 Some information you might find this useful:

-- For long delays or cancellation on Low Cost Carriers usually, they can't transfer you to other airlines as they have no interline agreement with their rivals with the exception of Tiger Air and Scoot which are partners and they do compete with one another on certain routes like Bangkok and Taipei.
+- For long delays or cancellation on Low-Cost Carriers usually, they can't transfer you to other airlines as they have no interline agreement with their rivals with the exception of Tiger Air and Scoot which are partners and they do compete with one another on certain routes like Bangkok and Taipei.

 For this case, the passengers can transfer to the other airline depends whether the other flight has available seats.

 - Furthermore, the gap of the prices between the Low Cost and Premium carriers are quite a fair bit and the affected LCC that you are on wouldn't want to pay more to transfer you to let's say on a Singapore Airlines flight, they will definitely make losses if they keep doing so.
-As for the other way round, the passengers on a Singapore Airlines won't transfer passengers to the Low Cost Carriers?
+As for the other way round, the passengers on a Singapore Airlines won't transfer passengers to the Low-Cost Carriers?
 Why?
 Passengers will definitely complain especially the premium ones.
-So this is something you have to take note especially flying on airlines that is notoriously known for cancelling flights.
+So this is something you have to take note especially flying on airlines that are notoriously known for cancelling flights.

 This airline has not been bringing in much money for the Qantas group and what's the future for this airline?
 Doesn't look too good for the time being and let's hope that the airline continues to compete with the rivals.
-Passengers wants low Fare and with a new airline, Malindo Air entering the Singapore market, that means more competition and lower fare for us.
+Passengers want low Fare and with a new airline, Malindo Air entering the Singapore market, that means more competition and lower fare for us.
 For the time being, it doesn't affect much of Jetstar's Singapore operation since its only route for now (Nov 2014) is KUL-SIN.